Ben74x/devfolio/content/blog/Mastering Cloud Data Management: Effective DevOps Strategies for a Secure and Efficient Workflow/index.md

 Data security is paramount when working with cloud infrastructure.
 To ensure your data is protected, take the following steps:

 - Use Encryption: Encrypt data both at rest and in transit.
 Leverage cloud provider's built-in encryption tools, or third-party encryption solutions for added security.
--Identity and Access Management (IAM): Implement strict access controls to limit access to sensitive data.
+- Identity and Access Management (IAM): Implement strict access controls to limit access to sensitive data.
 Use role-based access control (RBAC) and enforce the principle of least privilege.
--Regular Security Audits: Perform regular security audits to identify vulnerabilities and ensure compliance with data security regulations.
+- Regular Security Audits: Perform regular security audits to identify vulnerabilities and ensure compliance with data security regulations.